kulansam/CIGpred/README.md

 # What constitutes the input data for CIG-Pred and CIG-reg-Pred algorithms?

-The input for CIG-Pred consists of either raw read counts from bulk-seq or unique molecular identifier (UMI) counts from single-cell sequencing data.
+The input for CIG-Pred consists of either raw read counts from bulk-seq or gene per cell unique molecular identifier (UMI) count matrix from single-cell sequencing data.
 In addition, CIG-Pred automatically utilizes precomputed genetic sequence features during its prediction process.

 For CIG-reg-Pred, the required inputs include the predicted cell identity scores obtained from the CIG-Pred algorithm, along with gene regulatory network (GRN) information.
 It's worth noting that the GRN information is already integrated into the model.

+# Term of Usage
+By accessing CIG-Pred data, you agree to the following terms:

+1. You agree not to share the CIG-Pred data, whether modified or unmodified, with individuals outside your research group.
+This includes preventing access by unauthorized individuals and refraining from directly providing the data to others.

+2. You agree not to develop another website or methods using the CIG-Pred data without prior permission.
+Contact us for any such intentions.

+3. You agree to appropriately cite the CIG-Pred paper and its original contributions if utilized in your work.

+4. You certify that you are authorized to accept these terms on behalf of your institution.